A man suspected of killing a soldier visiting Omaha on leave is now free after charges were dropped Tuesday.

 "When a witness comes forward, depose them," said LeFlore.
 "Then use that deposition against them, so that they can throw them in jail if they recant their testimony."

-Under Nebraska law, witness tampering is a class four felony with a penalty up to two years maximum in jail.
+Under Nebraska law, witness tampering is a Class IV felony with a penalty up to two years maximum in jail.
 The LeFlores want witness tamperers to be charged as an accessory to the original crime.

 Goynes had been accused of killing Army Sgt.
 Kyle LeFlore January 6 outside the Reign Lounge in the Florence neighborhood.